pwitvoet/Seeker/README.md

 Seeker
 ======
 An esoteric programming language that uses pathfinding to determine where the instruction pointer should move next.

 Overview
 --------
 Seeker programs consist of a bidirectional graph.
 Each node holds a single value and can be connected to any number of other nodes.
 Values are interpreted as opcodes or as arguments for opcodes.

 When a Seeker thread has processed the value of its current node, its instruction pointer moves forward - but what is forward in a graph?
 Seeker uses pathfinding to determine that.
 Each thread not only keeps track of what node it is currently at, but also what node it is heading for.
 A thread will always move to the next node on the shortest path towards its destination.

 Quick instructions
 ------------------
-To run a .skr file:
+To run a .skr file (requires Python 3.x):
 ```
 python seeker.py filename.skr
 ```